 - Difficulty remembering certain aspects of the crash

 - Avoiding participating in anything that reminds the victim of the collision

 - Lack of interest in life and activities

 - Detachment from others

 - A new sense of a restricted future

 Tennessee law states that psychological injury will be treated similarly to that of physical injuries when an auto accident occurs.
 As such, all accident victims must recognize and give proper attention to any emotional distress suffered after an accident, as these feelings are often ignored in light of dealing with the physical ailments present.

 Psychological injury may be one of the most difficult damages to prove in a personal injury case.
 As a result, it is absolutely imperative for all accident victims to speak with an experienced, knowledgeable Tennessee attorney before taking any legal action.
 These seasoned lawyers will be able to provide evidence which outlines a clear connection between the psychological damage and the trauma that has occurred.
 If you or a loved one has suffered emotionally after an accident, Greg Coleman Law is ready to protect the rights of you and your family members.

 Greg Coleman Law takes our role in the Tennessee community very seriously.
 We believe that when negligent individuals cause harm to you and your family, these at-fault parties must be held accountable for their careless actions.
-As such, we work tirelessly to build a case that places our clients in the best position to win maximum compensation.
-Our Knoxville personal injury lawyers have won more than $250 Million in past verdicts and settlements and we are prepared to help you today.
+As such, our accident attorneys in Knoxville work tirelessly to build a case that places our clients in the best position to win maximum compensation.
+Our Knoxville personal injury lawyers have won hundreds of millions of dollars in past verdicts and settlements and we are prepared to help you today.